Negotiation Skills Training Course Singapore – Live! at Regent Hotel

 In fact, Harvard University’s research suggests that all great executives share a key quality: the ability to negotiate.
 And the good news is great negotiators are made, not born.
 For less than the price of a business class air ticket for a regional business trip, participants will get a solid training course that covers all the essential aspects of strategic negotiation and learn lifelong negotiating skills.
 Most importantly, participants will be able to offset the nominal course fee through increased profit and better costs-savings as a result of stronger negotiating skills.

 Participants will gain the skills, insights and competencies required for negotiation at all levels regardless of industries and organizational contexts.
-They will learn important negotiation concepts, strategies and skills, how to develop negotiation power and how to negotiate effectively in all kinds of business and social interactions.
+They will learn important negotiation concepts, strategies and skills, how to develop negotiation power and how to negotiate effectively in all kinds of business and social interactions, including e-negotiations.

 Upon completion of this world-class negotiation skills training program in Singapore, participants will gain confidence and practical skills as well as negotiation insights and have a negotiation tool-kit that they can use in virtually any negotiation situation.